World Pond Hockey Championships, Plaster Rock

-The Miramichi Striper Cup—Atlantic Canada’s premier striped bass “catch and release” fishing tournament, with over $50,000 in cash and prizes, takes place the last week of May.
-During July, Miramichi will host a number of Tall Ships as part of Canada’s 150th birthday celebration (www.miramichi.org).
+The Miramichi Striper Cup—Atlantic Canada’s premier striped bass “catch and release” fishing tournament, with over $50,000 in cash and prizes, takes place the last week of May (www.miramichistripercup.ca).

-The Fundy Coastal Drive presents diversity galore from island hopping in car ferries to exploring the world’s highest tides and savvy cosmopolitan centres.
+The 460-km (286-mi.)
+Fundy Coastal Drive presents diversity galore from island hopping in car ferries to exploring the world’s highest tides and savvy cosmopolitan centres.

-The River Valley Scenic Drive features the storied Saint John River which is loaded with history, intrigue, beauty and exciting experiences.
+The 512-km (318-mi.)
+River Valley Scenic Drive features the storied Saint John River which is loaded with history, intrigue, beauty and exciting experiences.

-The Miramichi River Route encompasses the best of both worlds between Fredericton—the hip and happening capital—and the Miramichi, renowned for salmon fishing and Aboriginal culture.
+The 180-km (112-mi.)
+Miramichi River Route encompasses the best of both worlds between Fredericton—the hip and happening capital—and Miramichi, renowned for salmon fishing and Aboriginal culture.

-Along the Apalachian Range Route is Mount Carleton, the highest peak in the Maritimes, and Sugarloaf Provincial Park—both perfect for outdoor adventures.
+Along the 278-km (173-mi.)
+Appalachian Range Route is Mount Carleton, the highest peak in the Maritimes, and Sugarloaf Provincial Park—both perfect for outdoor adventures.

-Magic Mountain Waterpark is hugely popular—especially the new FunZone.
+Magic Mountain—a wet ’n’ wild amusement park with water slides and carnival rides—is hugely popular.
 As well, kids love the long suspension bridge over Big Salmon River on the Fundy Parkway Trail and the discovery hunt checklist!
 At Kings Landing, “Visiting Cousins” continues to get rave reviews, along with a week-long “Keeper Camp” for teens at Magnetic Hill Zoo.